Nadiiiiiine/Intrusion-Detection-Data-Analysis-with-ConvNets-on-NSL-KDD/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details
-- Copyright 2020 © layeb soundouse nadine.
+- Copyright 2021 © Layeb Soundouse Nadine & Zoghbi Abderraouf.